 Cryptocurrency liquidity encounters these primary problems when considering its advantages:

-- Market fragmentation across exchanges
+- Market fragmentation across crypto exchanges

 - High volatility in small tokens